VikasSaxena2204/Vikassaxena2204/README.md

 <h1 align="center">👋 Hi there!
 I'm VIKAS </h1>

 <p align="center">
-   A passionate front-end and MERN full-stack developer with a profound love for coding, technology and operations.
+   A passionate front-end and MERN full-stack developer with a profound love for coding, technology and tech operations.
 I excel at transforming innovative ideas into reality by developing clean, efficient, and scalable code, delivering seamless and impactful user experiences.
 </p>

 ###  **<div align="center">💫 About Me 💫</div>**